PintereachTeam/Backend/README.md

 }
 ```

-* A __DELETE__ request to the `/articles/:id` endpoint deletes the article that corresponds to that id, this action can not be undone.
+* A __DELETE__ request to the `/articles/:id` endpoint requires no body.
+It deletes the article that corresponds to that id, this action can not be undone.